Alan4247748/friendly-potato/docs/Tech Writing/Sensor.md

 ## Energy

 Locations sometimes are not connected to an electrial grid.
 This sensor system will have battery and solar power capabilites of 10 years.

-## Use Case

-Scattered throughout the lower 48 are millions of small tank batteries.
-Most of them do not have any automation, because modern products can crush the economic productivity of stripper wells.

-The companies of today are missing this key market.
-There soultions are rather costly, and could be better optimized for energy utlization, memory, and user interfaces.

 ## RoadMap